isabella232/sc_AlternateAppIcons/2/2 - Script.markdown

 ### *`AppIcon.swift`*
 > Change "Christmas" to the xmas emojis

-Changing the name for the Christmas app icon will cause the `alternate` method to look up a key that isn't in the Alternate Icons property list dictionary, and that will trigger the propagated error, in `Hat`'s touchesBegan method.
+Changing the name for the Christmas app icon will cause the `alternate` method to look up a key that is not in the Alternate Icons property list dictionary, and that will trigger the propagated error, in `Hat`'s touchesBegan method.

 > show that happening